Māori wards and constituencies: 2021–22 legislative reform

-Rotorua Lakes Council
+Rotorua Lakes Council local bill

-In mid November 2021, the Rotorua Lakes Council voted to establish a new Māori ward seat.
-The Māori partnership organisation Te Tatau o Te Arawa expressed disappointment with the Council's decision, claiming that it did not provide Māori with adequate representation.
+In mid-November 2021, the Rotorua Lakes Council voted to establish a Māori ward.
+The Māori partnership organisation Te Tatau o Te Arawa expressed disappointment with the council's decision, claiming that it did not provide Māori with adequate representation.
 While Rotorua District councillors had preferred a governing arrangement consisting of three Māori ward seats, three general seats, and four at-large seats, that model was not lawful under the Local Electoral Act 2001.

-In April 2022, Labour Member of Parliament Tāmati Coffey introduced the Rotorua District Council (Representation Arrangements) Bill that would seek an exemption from the Local Electoral Act's requirements preventing the Council's preferred 3-3-4 governing arrangement.
-Coffey's Rotorua electoral bill passed its first reading on 6 April 2022 and was referred to the Māori Affairs Committee.
+In April 2022, Labour Member of Parliament Tāmati Coffey introduced a local bill on behalf of the council, the Rotorua District Council (Representation Arrangements) Bill, seeking an exemption from the Local Electoral Act's requirements preventing the council's preferred 3-3-4 governing arrangement.
+The Rotorua bill passed its first reading on 6 April 2022 and was referred to the Māori Affairs Committee.
 The Labour, Green and Māori parties (77 votes) supported the bill while the National and ACT parties opposed the bill.
 Following complaints about the short two-weeks timeframe for submission, the bill's submission period was extended until 4 May 2022.